jelu/lim-plugin-zonalizer/README.md

 ### result

+A result object which is taken unprocessed from Zonemaster, description here may vary depending on the version of Zonemaster you are running.

 ```
 {
-  "id": "string",
-  "status": "string",
-  "error": "string",
+  "_id": integer,
-  "data": {
+  "args": {
     ...
+  },
+  "level": "string",
+  "module": "string",
+  "tag": "string",
+  "timestamp": float,
+  "message": "string"
 }
-}
 ```

+* `_id`: A basic counter for each result object in the set, starts at zero (0).
+* `args`: An object with the arguments used for the specific result.
-* `id`: An identifier of the result, see Result.
+* `level`: The serverity of the result, see `Result Levels`.
+* `module`: The Zonemaster module that produced the result.
+* `tag`: A describing tag of the result, this is used by Zonemaster to generate the message.
+* `timestamp`: A timestamp for when the result was generated, this is a float value of the number of seconds since the start of the analysis.
-* `status`: The status of the check, see Result Statuses.
+* `message`: A describing message of the result.
-* `error`: May hold a text string describing an error.  (optional)
-* `data`: The data of the result which can be anything, see the individual result types under Result.

-## Check Statuses
+## Analyze Statuses

 * `queued`: indicates that the analyze has been queued and waiting on a worker to start processing it.